awsdocs/amazon-ecs-developer-guide/doc_source/ecs-bottlerocket.md

-# Using Bottlerocket with Amazon ECS<a name="ecs-bottlerocket"></a>
+# Amazon ECS\-optimized Bottlerocket AMIs<a name="ecs-bottlerocket"></a>

-Bottlerocket is a Linux\-based open source operating system that is purpose\-built by AWS for running containers\.
-For more information, see [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket) on GitHub\.
+The Amazon ECS\-optimized Bottlerocket AMI is built on top of [Bottlerocket](http://aws.amazon.com/bottlerocket/)\.
+Bottlerocket is a Linux based open\-source operating system that is purpose built by AWS for running containers on virtual machines or bare metal hosts\.
+The Amazon ECS\-optimized Bottlerocket AMI is secure and only includes the minimum number of packages that's required to run containers\.
+This improves resource usage, reduces security attack surface, and helps lower management overhead\.
+The Bottlerocket AMI is also integrated with Amazon ECS to help reduce the operational overhead involved in updating container instances in a cluster\.

+Bottlerocket differs from Amazon Linux in the following ways:
++ Bottlerocket doesn't include a package manager, and its software can only be run as containers\.
+Updates to Bottlerocket are both applied and can be rolled back in a single step, which reduces the likelihood of update errors\.
++ The primary mechanism to manage Bottlerocket hosts is with a container scheduler\.
+Unlike Amazon Linux, logging into individual Bottlerocket instances is intended to be an infrequent operation for advanced debugging and troubleshooting purposes only\.

+For more information about Bottlerocket, see the [documentation](https://github.com/bottlerocket-os/bottlerocket/blob/develop/README.md) and [releases](https://github.com/bottlerocket-os/bottlerocket/releases) on GitHub\.

-An Amazon ECS\-optimized AMI variant of the Bottlerocket operating system is provided as an AMI you can use when launching Amazon ECS container instances\.
-For a detailed walkthrough of how to get started with the Bottlerocket operating system on Amazon ECS, see [Using a Bottlerocket AMI with Amazon ECS](https://github.com/bottlerocket-os/bottlerocket/blob/develop/QUICKSTART-ECS.md) on GitHub\.
+An Amazon ECS\-optimized AMI variant of the Bottlerocket operating system is provided as an AMI that you can use when launching Amazon ECS container instances\.

-You can request new features on the GitHub page\.
-For more information, see [Bottlerocket Issues](https://github.com/bottlerocket-os/bottlerocket/issues) on GitHub\.

 ## Amazon ECS\-optimized Bottlerocket AMI variants<a name="ecs-bottlerocket-variants"></a>

-You can use the following Amazon ECS\-optimized Bottlerocket AMI variants for your Amazon EC2 instances\.
+You can use the following Amazon ECS\-optimized Bottlerocket AMI variants for your Amazon EC2 instances:
 + `aws-ecs-1`
 + `aws-ecs-1-nvidia`